 - Be assured that when your donations are made to us for a specific purpose, they will be used for the purposes for which they were given.

-- Be informed whether those seeking donations for the charity, are volunteers, employees of the Foundation or third party agents
+- Be informed whether those seeking donations for the charity, are volunteers, employees of the Charity or third party agents

 - Not be subjected to any form of undue pressure.